crdpa/site/static/posts/2022-04-27 - building the blog part 1.md

 ---
 # Building this blog from scratch - part 1

 In my quest to become a developer, I decided to rewrite my website from scratch.
 Before it was just a static page hosted on Github Pages.
-I had a [bash script](https://github.com/crdpa/bsg) that converted markdown files using [Pandoc](https://pandoc.org/) and generated the website for me, including an index of posts based on he filenames.
+I had a [bash script](https://github.com/crdpa/bsg) that converted markdown files using [Pandoc](https://pandoc.org/) and generated the website for me, including an index of posts ordered by the filenames.
 It was hacky, but did the job.

 It is time to take things to the next level and since I'm learning Go, which is perfect for web related stuff, I decided to write the site from the ground up.

 ## Where to start?

 This was not my first time developing something.
-I have plenty of small projects that I really like ([Musyca](https://github.com/crdpa/musyca), [Kolekti](https://github.com/crdpa/kolekti) so it didn't seem like a daunting task, but building a website is definitely something new for me and documenting some of the steps and decicions I made here seems like a cool start for the first posts.
+I have plenty of small projects that I really like ([Musyca](https://github.com/crdpa/musyca), [Kolekti](https://github.com/crdpa/kolekti)) so it didn't seem like a daunting task, but building a website is definitely something new for me.

 What I want is pretty basic: a website that works as a portfolio and a place to write about things that I find interesting.